DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 Schools receive [funding](https://www.gov.uk/guidance/funding-and-eligibility-for-ecf-based-training) to cover mentor time off timetable.

-## Mentor training and observations
+## Mentor training

 If you use a training provider to deliver [training for your early career teachers](/choose-training-option-early-career-teachers), mentors will be given 36 hours of mentor training over 2 years.

 Schools receive funding for 36 hours of mentor time off timetable if mentors attend this training.
 [Learn more about funding](https://www.gov.uk/guidance/funding-and-eligibility-for-ecf-based-training).

+Mentors can only do this training and recieve funded time off timetable for this training once.
+However, they can keep being a mentor as many times as they like.

 Mentors can continue their training even if their early career teacher [transfers school](/transferring-early-career-teachers) or withdraws part-way through their induction.

-Mentors may also be asked to observe your early career teachers.

-This is for professional development purposes and must not be used for formal assessment.

 ## Register mentors